Asmblxer/Destroy-Merkava/README.md

 # Destroy-Merkava
 Small Game with Python Turtle
-in this game, you are a Hamas Soldier with an RPG Gun, you must destroy Merkavahs and save Palestine
+In this game, you are a Hamas Soldier with an RPG Gun, you must destroy Merkavahs and save Palestine To play open the Game.exe file and destroy Merkavahs